San Antón de Carlos: History

 Pedro Menéndez de Avilés, was appointed as Spain's first Governor of Florida in 1566.
 Menéndez arrived to the area with 200 soldiers, some of whom were musicians who played fifes, trumpets, and drums.
 They built a fort, which included a Jesuit mission.
 Many of the native Calusa people died as the result of diseases brought to them by the Spanish and for which they had no immunity.
 The Spanish abandoned the site by 1569, due to the resistance of the Calusa against colonization.

 Aftermath

 Koreshans walking on Calusa-built mounds on Mound Key, around 1900.

 In 1697, Franciscan friars attempted to convert the Calusa people.
 The friars' naked and nearly dead bodies were later found inside their canoes in the Florida Keys.
 Most of the Calusa people died off as the result of disease and warfare from armed local tribes around 1750.
 Any remaining people went to Cuba or the Florida Keys by the end of the 18th century.
 Fisherman and pirates occupied the site until the late 19th century.
 In 1891, the land was homesteaded by Frank Johnson.
-In 1905, the Johnson's land, and that of others who moved into the area, was sold to the utopian group, the Koreshans; and specifically, the Koreshan Unity, which was led by Cyrus Teed, who went by the name "Koresh".
-After Teed's death in 1908, the numbers of Koreshans dwindled, and the last remaining follower, Hedwig Michel, deeded the property to the State of Florida in 1961, upon which it became the Koreshan State Historic Site.
+In 1905, the Johnson's land, and that of others who moved into the area, was sold to the utopian group, the Koreshans.
+It is now an archaeological site.